-Benefit Description You pay Emergency within our service area High Option Emergency care at a doctor's office \$50 per visit Emergency care at an urgent care center • Emergency care as an outpatient at a hospital , including doctors' services Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: Elective care or non-emergency care All Charges Emergency outside our service area High Option Emergency care at a doctor's office \$50 per visit Emergency care at an urgent care center • Emergency care as an outpatient at a hospital, including doctors' services Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers All Charges • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Professional ambulance service when medically appropriate.
+Benefit Description You pay Emergency outside our service area High Option Emergency care (when directed by the Plan) at an urgent care center Emergency care at a outpatient hospital, including doctors services \$50 per visit (when directed by the Plan) to an urgent care center Note: We waive the ER copay if you are admitted to the hospital. \$125 per visit at a hospital or (non-directed) urgent care center Note: Directed Urgent care is obtained when contacting UHS emergency number at 312 423-4200.
+Any other visits to urgent care are considered undirected.
+Not covered: All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Professional ambulance service when medically appropriate.
 Nothing Note: See 5(c) for non-emergency service.
-Not covered: Air ambulance All Charges
+Not covered: Air ambulance All charges

 Section 5(e).
-Mental health and substance abuse benefits
+Mental health and substance misuse disorder benefits

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
-Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan:
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You pay Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Benefit Description You pay Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance misuse disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions. \$15 per visit Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Note: Plan benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-Diagnostics High Option Diagnostic tests when ordered by a Plan doctor \$15 per visit
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug misuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Note: Plan benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
+Diagnostics High Option Diagnostic tests when ordered by a Plan doctor \$15 per visit Outpatient diagnostic tests provided and billed by a licensed mental health and substance misuse disorder treatmentpractitioner Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility